Terkwood/delta-pack/README.md

 The diffs referenced by delta-server need to be hosted in something like cloud storage, a CDN, or your favorite webserver.

-## Community reference

-[This question has been explored a bit on the Godot User Forums](https://godotengine.org/qa/23165/can-we-hot-update-gdscript).
-Once the project is more mature, we should post there and assess community interest in the project.

 ## Using bidiff